 With those important parts completed I now want to give you the supplementary tool to boosting your milk supply quickly.

-Power pumping is a useful technique that will help boost your breast milk supply when done correctly.
+Power pumping is a useful technique that will help increase your breast milk supply when done correctly.
 Similar to when your baby is going through a growth spurt and they increase the frequency of nursing to meet their needs.
 Power pumping mimics the increase of demand your baby would have.

 When you power pump you are indicating to your body an increase in need.
 It can be a lifesaver for the working mom because there are definitely days when you just cannot get all the pumping time you really need.
 After just one day of work I would notice a decrease in breast milk supply.